-Fifth Grade Writing Ideas— During fifth grade, many pre-teen students struggle to find their own maturity, stuck in a place slightly between childhood and the teenage years.
-One of the best gifts you can give your class is the opportunity to write with daily journal prompts.
-When students journal, they experience the joy of unpressured time to simply sit down and explore their thoughts and feelings.
+Fifth Grade Writing Prompts— During fifth grade, many pre-teen students struggle to find their own maturity, stuck in a place slightly between childhood and the teenage years.
+This is precisely why we believe that one of the best gifts you can give your fifth graders during the school year is the opportunity to write with daily journal prompts.
+Here’s why…

-In these new writing prompts for 5th-grade students, your class will think about everything from their earliest friends and what’s best about getting older to tougher questions on peer pressure and the importance of giving.
+With our list of new writing prompts for 5th-grade students, your middle school class is encouraged to think about everything from their earliest friends and what’s best about getting older to tougher questions on peer pressure and the importance of giving.

-Whether your students have written one journal entry or 100 journal entries, the practice of daily writing can have a positive impact on their lives.
-Ok, without further ado, here is that list of writing starters for 5th grade writers!
+So, whether your students write one journal entry or 100 journal entries, the practice of daily writing can and will have a positive impact on their lives.

 1. What is the difference between a privilege and a right?